-As a physician assistant, you may score a higher-than-average salary but it’s likely your debt is higher-than-average, too.
+As a physician assistant working in health care, you may score a higher-than-average salary but it’s likely your debt is higher-than-average, too.
 According to a 2019 report by the National Commission on Certification of Physician Assistants, the median salary for physician assistants is $105,000.
 The report also found the median student loan debt for physician assistants is $112,500.

 Whenever student loan debt tends to be higher than salaries, any student loan forgiveness or repayment program can help.
 In this guide, we’ll cover physician assistant loan forgiveness and repayment programs.